FooBarShebang/com_lib/Documentation/Tests/TE003_serialization_test_report.md

   * *getElementSize*() - no argument, only dynamic length arrays

 The tests raising **TypeError** are implemented as a separate test suite **Test_BadDeclaration**, specificially the methods *test_BadStructures*(), *test_BadArrays*() and *test_BadDynamicArrays*().

+Use a properly defined C scalar proxy class.
+Change its base type (on the class level) to an improper data type and try to instantiate.
+Sub-class of **TypeError** must be raised.
+Repeat using different improper data types.

 **Test result:** PASS